Mamba YOLO: A Simple Baseline for Object Detection with State Space Model: Related Work

-DETR\cite{detr}introduces Transformer to object detection for the first time, using a transformer encoder-decoder architecture that bypasses traditional handcrafted components like anchor generation and non-maximum suppression, treating detection as a straightforward ensemble predictionproblem.
-Deformable DETR\cite{deformabledetr} introduces Deformable Attention, a variant of Transformer Attention for sampling a sparse set of keypoints around a reference location, addressing the limitations of DETR in handling high-resolution feature maps.
+DETR \cite{detr} introduces Transformer to object detection for the first time, using a transformer encoder-decoder architecture that bypasses traditional handcrafted components like anchor generation and non-maximum suppression, treating detection as a straightforward ensemble predictionproblem.
+Deformable DETR \cite{deformabledetr} introduces Deformable Attention, a variant of Transformer Attention for sampling a sparse set of keypoints around a reference location, addressing the limitations of DETR in handling high-resolution feature maps.
 DINO \cite{dino} integrates a hybrid query selection strategy, deformable attention and demonstrated training with injected noise and performance improvement through query optimization.
 RT-DETR \cite{rtdetr} proposed a hybrid encoder to decouple intra-scale interactions and cross-scale fusion for efficient multi-scale feature processing.
-However, DETRs have challenges in training convergence, computational cost, and small target detection, and YOLO-series remains the SOTA with balanced accuracy and speed in the small model domain.
+However, the excellent performance of DETRs relies heavily on pre-training operations on large-scale datasets, and with the challenges of training convergence, computational cost, and small-object detection for DETRs, YOLOs are still the SOTA in the small modeling domain with both accuracy and speed.

-\subsection{Vision State Space Models}
+\subsubsection{Vision State Space Models}